Where Do I Start With Keyword Research For My Blog?

 So, how should you start your keyword research?

-1. Make a list of seed keywords that are both important and relevant to your business.
+- Make a list of seed keywords that are both important and relevant to your business.
 Think of topics that are important to your line of work.
 What are the most generic words through which you can describe your products or services?
 Think about not only the topics that you think are relevant but also ones that you may hear customers discussing.
 You can meet with your employees that are regularly in contact with new or existing clients to see what terminology they use to describe different services of yours.
 These include those who may answer the phone calls or who may reply to the clients’ emails or chat inquiries.

-2. You can also use Google to find related keywords.
-When you type a keyword into Google, it will start to guess your search query and autosuggest other associated keywords.
+- You can also use Google to find related keywords.
+When you type a keyword into Google, it will start to guess your search query and autosuggest other related keywords.
 Also, after you type in your keyword and hit enter, Google shows a few other related search terms under a section called people also searched for on the bottom of the search results page.
 This may help you think of new keywords that may work for your business.

-3. Once you’ve identified these seed keywords, use a keyword research tool or keyword suggestion tool to generate related keywords for each seed keyword automatically.
-Allintitle.co has its own keyword research tool that lets you discover hundreds of relevant keywords for a seed keyword you provide.
+- Once you’ve identified these seed keywords, use a keyword research tool or keyword suggestion tool to generate related keywords for each seed keyword automatically.
+Allintitle.co has its own free keyword research tool that lets you discover hundreds of relevant keywords for a seed keyword you provide.
 These keywords are gathered from many sources and through various keywords research methods.

-4. To further improve your list of related keywords, you can check out which keywords your website is already being shown to users for on search engines like Google, as well as the keywords that are currently being used to drive people to your site.
+- To further improve your list of related keywords, you can check out which keywords your website is already being shown to users for on search engines like Google, as well as the keywords that are currently being used to drive people to your site.
 This can be done by logging into your Google Search Console account and looking at the queries you’ve got impressions or clicks for.
 If you have an active Google Ads campaign, the search terms report is another ideal place to find out what exact search terms users have searched to find you.

-5. Create a pool of keywords for each seed keyword you have found using some or all of the above methods, making sure you use a mix of both short-tail and longtail keywords.
+- Create a pool of keywords for each seed keyword you have found using some or all of the above methods, making sure you use a mix of both short-tail and longtail keywords.
 You might think this is not in line with the KGR (Keyword Golden Ratio) technique of targeting only low-competition and under-utilized longtail keywords.
 Remember that targeting the short-tail keywords is also essential to guide search engines on what topics your website is about while KGR keywords will help you gain high ranking for the high-intent longtail keywords that you will target with each blog post that you add to your site.
 That means having a healthy mix of both shorter, more generic terms (short-tail terms) and longer phrases (longtail keywords) can help you build up a stronger strategy to help you rank better.

 How to write SEO-optimized blog posts after your keyword research?